 Preparing to win the Soapbox Derby

 I’d never heard this story about my hometown.
 It appeared in a column about Boulder County history in my local paper, The Daily Camera.
+It happened years before I got to Colorado, yet it perfectly explores many of the themes in the deceptions I love to write about.

 The year was 1973.
 It was the same year that Richard Nixon said "I am not a crook" before he resigned the next year because of the Watergate scandal which proved that yes, he was a crook.